-Interviews can be stressful, but if you’ve done your research, prepared your answers, the next thing is to create a list of questions you will ask during the interview.
+Interviews can be stressful, but if you’ve done your research and prepared your answers, the next thing is to create a list of questions you will ask during the interview.
 Remember, the interview really should be a mutual exchange of information, not an interrogation.

-When you ask questions is demonstrates your interest in the company and the position.
-It also shows you have given careful thought to what the job will entail and whether the company will be a good match.
+When you ask questions, it demonstrates your interest in the company and the position.
+It also shows you have carefully considered the job and whether the company will be a good match.
 Sending these impressions to the employer can work in your favor.
 Remember, most employers aren’t hiring “butts in seats.”
-They want the people they hire to perform, and hopefully better than expected.
+They want the people they hire to perform, hopefully better than expected.

 There are four different categories of questions listed depending on where you are in the interview process and what information you want to gather during your discussion.

 These questions are good to ask during the pre-screening phone interview or in the early stages of the interviewing process.
-Gathering the answers early will allow you to ask better follow-up questions later on.
-They will also provide you with a clearer idea of the skills you will want to emphasize.
+Gathering the answers early will allow you to ask better follow-up questions later.
+They will also give you a clearer idea of the skills you want to emphasize.

 - What do you see ahead for your company in the next five years?